-I was previously a Consultant with the Atlantic Council’s GeoEconomics Center.
-Before that, I was lucky to learn from outstanding teams at the Chicago Council on Global Affairs, Bipartisan Policy Center, Boston Consulting Group, and Qualtrics.
+I was previously a consultant with the Atlantic Council’s geoeconomics center.
+Before that, I was lucky to learn from great people at the Chicago Council on Global Affairs, where I worked on the 2022 Chicago Council Survey, and the Bipartisan Policy Center.
+I have additionally been affiliated with the Pacific Chapter of the American Association for Public Opinion Research (read: I’m a polling nerd).

 I contributed research to the Atlantic Council’s work on the consequences of a US default, Chinese financial stability, central banks’ wartime role, economic implications of conflicts in the Middle East, and the accuracy of recession forecasts